-All information provided is 100% confidential.
+Note All information provided is 100% confidential.
 We may follow up with an email or phone call to see how you're getting on with the trial and offer assistance, but under no circumstances will Loadbalancer.org share your details with a third party.

-The same download is used for the licensed product, the only difference is that a license key file (supplied by our sales team when the product is purchased) must be applied using the appliance's WebUI.
+Note The same download is used for the licensed product, the only difference is that a license key file (supplied by our sales team when the product is purchased) must be applied using the appliance's WebUI.
+Note For the VA, 4 NICs are included but only eth0 is connected by default at power on.
+If the other NICs are required, these should be connected using the network configuration screen within the Hypervisor.